NASM CES Study Guide

 Here are the stages of the transtheoretical model:

-- Contemplation: they understand that there is an issue that needs to be addressed and that the current behavioral path is detrimental to health and goals.
+• Contemplation: they understand that an issue needs to be addressed and that the current behavioral path is detrimental to health and goals.

-- Preparation: research and planning on lifestyle change is taking place.
+• Preparation: research and planning on lifestyle change are taking place.

-- Maintenance: consistent action is taking place for improvements in the condition or lifestyle overall.
+• Maintenance: consistent action is taking place to improve the condition or lifestyle overall.

-The TTM is a useful model with the goal of the fitness professional being that they should try to move the client along the stages so that they can get to the maintenance stage.
+The TTM is a useful model with the goal of the fitness professional being that they should try to move the client along the stages to get to the maintenance stage.

 Talking About Corrective Exercise With Clients